-In order to better understand what gallstones are, we need to discuss the role of the gallbladder and the bile ducts.
+To better understand what gallstones are, we need to discuss the role of the gallbladder and the bile ducts.

 What is the gallbladder?

-What are gallstones?
+Gallstones: What are they?

-When the chemicals in the gallbladder, cholesterol, calcium bilirubinate, and calcium carbonate are out of balance gallstones may form.
+When the chemicals in the gallbladder - cholesterol, calcium bilirubinate, and calcium carbonate - are out of balance, gallstones may form.

 There are two main types of gallstones:

 - Cholesterol gallstones - these may form if there is too much cholesterol in the bile.
 They are the main type of gallstones in the United Kingdom and United States.